What content strategy and technology will leading brands use in 2025?

 This information can reveal telling patterns.
 The bookstore might determine that “The Summer Breezes Beautified” is selling most when the weather outside is warmer.
 They might also make sales more often in the morning and daytime than at night.
 They could use this type of information to rearrange their store based on these data and encourage the patterns they find out about specific book sales.

-Administrative metadata informs users what types of instructions, rules and restrictions are placed on a file.
+Administrative metadata informs users what types of instructions, rules, and restrictions are placed on a file.
 This type of data helps administrators limit access to files based on the user qualifications.
 Administrative metadata is comprehensive – giving information about certain data as a whole from start to finish.
-This gives users a chance to administer a wide variety of data files.
+This gives users a chance to administer a wide variety of data files, governed by specific procedures tailored to local project requirements.

 A laptop with an error sign on it.